CHRISTIE WILL WOLF

 Christie Will Wolf – Biography

-After the success of Slightly Single in L.A., she went on to write and direct Boy Toy (acquired by Lionsgate) and A Holiday Heist (starring Vivica A. Fox and Lacey Chabert).
+After the success of Slightly Single in L.A., she went on to write and direct Boy Toy (acquired by Lionsgate) followed by A Holiday Heist (starring Vivica A. Fox and Lacey Chabert).
 Of interest, her collaborations with Chabert pre-dated the Hallmark holiday boom, helping shape a genre that would soon dominate television screens.

 After her first three feature films, Christie's made the difficult choice to leave behind what was then an emerging career in Los Angeles and return to her native Canada as a single mother.
-Seeking stability while raising her children, she pivoted into television movies—a strategic move that allowed her to continue building her craft within Vancouver’s rapidly growing production hub.
-In 2017, she made history with Harvest Love, becoming the first woman to both write and direct a Hallmark Channel film.
-Since then, she has built an extensive body of work as a director and executive producer for Hallmark, Lifetime, and TF1 Studios North America, where she develops high-profile co-productions and global television hits.
+Seeking stability while raising her children, she pivoted into television movies—a strategic move that allowed her to continue building her craft within Vancouver’ Canada's rapidly growing production hub, and cross genres as a writer and director.

 Having established herself as one of the most prolific female directors in the world, Christie is now focused on returning to her roots in feature film—developing bold, narrative-driven projects that reflect the raw authenticity and ambition of her earliest work.